agoragames/leaderboard/README.markdown

 ## Compatibility

-The gem has been built and tested under Ruby 1.8.7, Ruby 1.9.2 and Ruby 1.9.3
+The gem has been built and tested under Ruby 1.8.7, Ruby 1.9.2 and Ruby 1.9.3.

+The gem is compatible with Redis 2.4.x and Redis 2.6.x.

 ## Usage